senekor/ec2hx/README.md

 If indentation is configured in the global EditorConfig section (`[*]`), the generated Helix config will have a section for _all_ its supported languages.
 However, that's still not perfect!
 Languages that don't appear in the default languages.toml of Helix are left out.
-The CLI hardcodes some additional ones just for this purpose, for example `.txt`.
-You can specify additional file globs to which the global config should apply via the CLI, for example:
+`*.txt` is a hardcoded exception and you can specify additional file globs to which the global config should apply via the CLI, for example:
 ```sh
 ec2hx --fallback-globs '*.foo,*.bar'
 ```

-(If you have a file extension that appears explicitly in a section header, e.g. `[*.foobar]`, the CLI should already generate an appropriate custom language definition for you.)
+If you have a file extension that appears explicitly in a section header, e.g. `[*.foobar]`, the CLI should already generate an appropriate custom language definition for you.

 ## Contributing